qgustavor/megajs-docs/versioned_docs/version-1.0/api.md

 * `handleRetries`: accepts a function to handle retries on chunk downloading errors, overrides the function defined by `File.defaultHandleRetries`;
 * `forceHttps`: if set to `true` will upload using HTTPS, if set to `false` will upload using HTTP.
 Default to `false` in the Node build and `true` in the browser/Deno build.
 Set to `false` if you are having TLS errors;

 Thumbnail images are 120px x 120px JPEG images with 70% quality.
 Preview images are JPEG images with a maximum width and height size of 1000px and 75% quality.
-Please use those settings to avoid breaking compatibility with other Mega clients.
+Please use those settings to avoid breaking compatibility with other MEGA clients.
 This library don't generates neither preview or thumbnail images, only provides a way to uploading those.

 Uploading data without encryption is supported and [is documented here](tutorial/advanced.md#uploading-without-encryption).